HaxeFoundation/haxe-evolution/proposals/0000-abstract-self-ident.md

 ## Drawbacks

-This proposal allows you to name your own indent which is nice and flexible (it allows self being to forwarded from another abstract?) but it doesn't encourage a standard way of writing.
+This proposal allows you to name your own ident which is nice and flexible (it allows self being to forwarded from another abstract?) but it doesn't encourage a standard way of writing.
 This downside is maybe minor, but is one to consider.

 ## Alternatives